 “201 Walt Disney World Tips & Tricks” this post took a bit of writing.
-I initially started with aiming for 500 Tips & Tricks, then 250 but have settled on 201.
-However, some of the hacks, tips, tricks, hints & secrets in this post will help you plan a great Disney World vacation.
-If there are any additional hacks you think we have missed please leave a comment, and perhaps eventually we will reach 500!
+I initially started aiming for 500 Tips & Tricks but have settled on 201.
+This massive collection of hacks, tips, tricks, hints, and secrets will help you plan a great Disney World vacation.
+If there are any additional hacks you think we have missed, please leave a comment, and perhaps eventually, we will reach 500!

 3 Pace yourself

 Take your time.
 Disney World is huge.
-It can’t be done in just 1 or 2 days.
+You can’t do it in just 1 or 2 days.
 If you go charging around the World on your first day, trying to do all those big attractions, you will burn out.

 4 Have breaks

-The Orlando heat can be heavy going especially in the summer months.
-Plan to have a break during your day e.g. return to your hotel or have a table service meal.
-Our Guide to Orlando Weather has plenty of other tips to beat the heat.
+The Orlando heat can be heavy going, especially in the summer months.
+Plan to have a break during your day, e.g., return to your hotel or have a table service meal.

 5 Have plenty to drink